Logan Mader: Return to live music and further production work

 Mader announced his new project, Once Human, in May 2015, which features newcomers Lauren Hart (vocals), Damian Rainauld (bass) and Ralph Alexander (drums).
 The group signed to earMUSIC and released their debut album, The Life I Remember, in September 2015.

 In August and September 2015, they toured the southern, midwestern and southwestern United States with Fear Factory, The Bloodline and Before the Mourning.

-Mader mixed and mastered Melancholia, the debut single by French metal band ÆMBER, which was released in November 2018.

 In March 2019, it was announced that Mader (along with drummer Chris Kontos) would perform with Machine Head for the first time in 21 years with a tour celebrating the 25th anniversary of the release of Burn My Eyes; however, he and Kontos did not officially rejoin the band.